frabarz/pydeps-deta/README.md

 The deployed version of this repository is available at https://pydeps.frbrz.xyz/
 You can use its [OpenAPI documentation](https://pydeps.frbrz.xyz/openapi.json) to [explore the available endpoints](https://pydeps.frbrz.xyz/docs).

+## Own instance on Deta

+Although the app is available at Deta Discovery, it is not intended for the creation of multiple instances.
+The preferred way is using [the referenced live instance](https://pydeps.frbrz.xyz/query/) in pyflow, so more versions get cached and are readily available for other users.
+However dependencies are a delicate issue and you would do right in not trusting so easily third parties servers.
+You can still create your own instance, by [installing it on the Canvas](https://deta.space/discovery/r/rxyxftxvhwf4jhtk), or by cloning this repo and pushing a new private project.
+Or you could even just run it locally.

 ## Run locally

 This project uses Deta Base to cache the results of each query for dependencies.
 To enable cache, you must provide the application with a Deta Project Key, and set it in the environment variable `DETA_PROJECT_KEY`.